Cc618/Luigi/doc/basics.rst

 Game construction
 =================

-Now, we have to load the game, this is made in the construct method.
+Now, we have to load the game, this is made in the construct function.
 This method serves to load textures and other resources and moreover to register scenes.

+In Luigi, we use both object oriented and functional code, functions are used to construct the game or create scenes and objects are used with entities.

 Note that create_game and create_scene will be explained below.